 The original multimedia theatrical work, An Adaptation of Macbeth, has evolved out of an ongoing international collaboration.
 The project continues the strong relationship between UCLA and the Bulgarian host company, the Rhodopi Dramatichen Theater, now combined with Plovdiv’s theater under the continued artistic direction of Krystu Krastev.

 Using the Ogre-based 3D engine created for Homer in Cyberspace, REMAP created the projection design for a very different theatrical experience: Three plays by Yukio Mishima—Yuya, Dojoji, and Yorobashi— directed and translated to English for the first time by Conor Hanratty.

 UCLA Department of Theater, 2009.

 This workshop theater production based on Leonardo Da Vinci’s version of the classic myth was created by Alexandar Iliev (Bulgarian National Academy of Theatre and Film Arts), Jed Harris (Carnegie Mellon School of Drama), Sergio Costola (Southwestern University) and Jeff Burke (UCLA REMAP) for the Rhodopi International Theater Laboratory in 2008.
-Collaborating artists for REMAP included Cat Deakins (cinematography/visuals), Jonathan Snipes (sound design/composition), Francesco Capodieci (software).
+Collaborating artists for REMAP included Cat Deakins (cinematography/visuals), Jonathan Snipes (sound design/composition), and Francesco Capodieci (software).

 Rhodopi International Theater Laboratory, 2008.